lizzybrooks/code-based-art/week2/tutorials/Response.md

     * Click the Mouse

     In adition to the location of the mouse, Processing also keeps track of weather the mouse button is pressed.
 The **mousePressed** variable has a different value when the mouse button is pressed and when it is not.
 The **mousePressed** variable is a data type called boolean, which means that it has only two different values **true** and **false**.
 The **mousePressed** variable is used with the if statement to determine when a line of code will run and when it won't.
+You can extend an if block with an else block, allowing your program to choose between two options.
 Try this example:

     ![Mouse Click](images/mouseclick.png) <br>
     ![Mouse Click](images/mouseclick1.png) <br>

-    * Detect when not clicked
     * Multiple Mouse Buttons

 6. ### Location